H.C. Wainwright lifts Northern Dynasty Minerals Ltd. [NAK] price estimate. Who else is bullish?

 NAK Stock Performance Analysis:

-Northern Dynasty Minerals Ltd. [NAK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.25.
-With this latest performance, NAK shares dropped by -1.26% in over the last four-week period, additionally plugging by 48.80% over the last 6 months – not to mention a drop of -55.35% in the past year of trading.
+Northern Dynasty Minerals Ltd. [NAK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.85.
+With this latest performance, NAK shares gained by 0.53% in over the last four-week period, additionally plugging by 59.79% over the last 6 months – not to mention a drop of -63.59% in the past year of trading.

 Insight into Northern Dynasty Minerals Ltd. Fundamentals: